 Every task is a self-contained training example with instruction, code context, and a verified high-quality response.
 Ready to load directly into your fine-tuning pipeline.

-Task Sample auth_service/middleware.py — PR #2847 QA VERIFIED
+auth_service/middleware.py — PR #2847 ✓ QA Verified — Senior Engineer Reviewed

 Why It Matters